2) The Mystery of The Ages

 Compare this with what Jesus said in John 14:23: If a person loves Me he will keep My word, and My Father will love Him, and We will come to him and make Our home with him.

 Is it real, is this true, or is it just a spiritual truth?
-How does it work out for you in the real, physical world?
+How does it work out for us in the real, physical world?

 Verse 28: "Him we preach, instructing everyone in all wisdom, that we may present every person mature (grown up) in Christ Jesus.